ColCoutts/management-api-exercise/README.md

 ### Documentation

-To achieve this result, the user will need to both update their current rules as well as create a Whitelist rule for the specific app that we will modify to suit the needs of this scenario.\
+To achieve this result, the user will need to both update their current rules as well as create a Whitelist rule for the specific app that we will modify to suit the needs of this scenario.

 ### Create an Application

-This will be very familiar territory, I'm creating a M2M Application called 'API Explorer Application' which will be the context we will check with our custom Whitelist rule to enable the rendering of the filtered information.
+This will be familiar territory, I'm creating a M2M Application called 'API Explorer Application' which will be the context we will check with our custom Whitelist rule to enable the rendering of the filtered information.

 ![rules section](/images/APIExplore1.png)